adultdate/filament-calendar/README.md

 Both variants are equal, and it's just up to your personal preference which one you want to use.

 #### Mounting actions
-whenever you want to mount an action programmatically within a calendar context, such as in the `onDateClick` method (more on this later), you can use the `mountAction` method.
+whenever you want to mount an action programmatically within a filament-calendar context, such as in the `onDateClick` method (more on this later), you can use the `mountAction` method.

 ```php
 public function onDateClick(DateClickInfo $info) {